elkronos/stat_py/README.md

 - numpy

+## Outlier Detection and Visualization

+This Python script offers utility functions for detecting outliers in datasets using various methods and visualizing the results.
+The script uses libraries such as `numpy`, `pandas`, `scipy`, `scikit-learn`, `matplotlib`, and `seaborn`.

+### Key Features

+1. **Outlier Detection Methods**: The script provides multiple methods to detect outliers in datasets, including:

+    - **Z-score**: Use when the data is normally distributed and has no significant outliers.
+    - **Tukey's Fences**: Use when the data has outliers that are beyond the extremes of the quartiles.
+    - **Mahalanobis Distance**: Use when the data has a multivariate normal distribution with correlated features.
+    - **Grubbs' Test**: Use when the data has a univariate normal distribution and only one outlier.
+    - **Median Absolute Deviation (MAD)**: Use when the data has a skewed distribution and a few extreme values.
+    - **Iglewicz and Hoaglin's Modified Z-score**: Use when the data has a skewed distribution and a few extreme values.
+    - **Isolation Forest**: Use when the data has high-dimensional features and is not normally distributed.
+    - **DBSCAN**: Use when the data has a high density of points around the outliers.
+    - **One-Class SVM**: Use when the data has a few anomalies and is not easily separable.
+    - **Elliptic Envelope**: Use when the data has a multivariate normal distribution with few outliers.
+    - **Local Outlier Factor (LOF)**: Use when the data has a complex structure and outliers are not isolated.

+2. **Visualization**: The script includes functions to visualize the outliers detected by each method, providing both bar plots and scatter plots for comprehensive analysis.

+### Utility Functions

+- `validate_params(data, column)`: Validates the parameters to ensure the specified column is numeric and present in the dataset.
+- `z_outliers(data, column)`: Detects outliers using the Z-score method.
+- `tukey_outliers(data, column)`: Detects outliers using Tukey's Fences method.
+- `mahalanobis_outliers(data, column)`: Detects outliers using the Mahalanobis Distance method.
+- `grubbs_outliers(data, column)`: Detects outliers using Grubbs' Test.
+- `mad_outliers(data, column)`: Detects outliers using the Median Absolute Deviation method.
+- `iglewicz_hoaglin_outliers(data, column)`: Detects outliers using Iglewicz and Hoaglin's Modified Z-score method.
+- `isolation_forest_outliers(data, column)`: Detects outliers using the Isolation Forest method.
+- `dbscan_outliers(data, column)`: Detects outliers using the DBSCAN method.
+- `one_class_svm_outliers(data, column)`: Detects outliers using the One-Class SVM method.
+- `elliptic_envelope_outliers(data, column)`: Detects outliers using the Elliptic Envelope method.
+- `lof_outliers(data, column)`: Detects outliers using the Local Outlier Factor method.
+- `plot_outliers(data, outliers_dict)`: Visualizes the outliers detected by each method, providing bar plots and scatter plots.
+- `detect_outliers(data, methods=None, columns=None)`: Main function to detect outliers using specified methods and columns, and plot the results.

+### Dependencies

+To run this script, ensure you have the following libraries installed:
+- numpy
+- pandas
+- scipy
+- scikit-learn
+- matplotlib
+- seaborn

 ## Polychoric Correlation

 This Python script calculates the polychoric correlation coefficient between two ordinal variables.
 It's specifically designed to handle datasets where the underlying variables are assumed to follow a bivariate normal distribution.
 The script uses the `numpy` and `scipy` libraries to perform the calculations.